 On dating websites, users answer profile questions to help you find the perfect match.
 What are your hobbies?
 Where do you like to travel?
 How do you feel about kids?
 Pretty standard inquiry to help zero in on someone promising.

 But when it comes to vetting IT assessment vendors, decision-makers struggle with knowing what to ask about, much less what to expect in answers from aspiring partners.
-Or, their RFP is outdated, not representing present-day security concerns, relevant offerings, critical auditor credentials, or other key components that would ensure your IT security is poised for proper protection.
+Maybe their Request for Proposal (RFP) is outdated, not representing present-day security concerns, relevant offerings, critical auditor credentials, or other key components that would ensure your IT security is poised for proper protection.

 Today, we demystify RFP development to help you land the best possible partner for your upcoming IT assessment and, ultimately, elevate your security posture.